Domesday Book: Importance

 The author of the article on the book in the 11th edition of the Encyclopædia Britannica wrote, "To the topographer, as to the genealogist, its evidence is of primary importance, as it not only contains the earliest survey of each township or manor, but affords, in the majority of cases, a clue to its subsequent descent."

-Darby also notes the inconsistencies across the text itself, saying, "when this great wealth of data is examined more closely, perplexities and difficulties arise."
+Darby also notes the inconsistencies across the text, saying, "... when this great wealth of data is examined more closely, perplexities and difficulties arise."
 One problem is that the clerks who compiled this document "were but human; they were frequently forgetful or confused."
 The use of Roman numerals also led to countless mistakes.
 Darby states, "Anyone who attempts an arithmetical exercise in Roman numerals soon sees something of the difficulties that faced the clerks."
 But more important are the numerous obvious omissions, and ambiguities in presentation.
 Darby first cites F. W. Maitland's comment following his compilation of a table of statistics from material taken from the Domesday Book survey, "it will be remembered that, as matters now stand, two men not unskilled in Domesday might add up the number of hides in a county and arrive at very different results because they would hold different opinions as to the meanings of certain formulas which are not uncommon."
 Darby says, "it would be more correct to speak not of 'the Domesday geography of England', but of 'the geography of Domesday Book'.
 The two may not be quite the same thing, and how near the record was to reality we can never know."